Didier-Lalli/Learning/Test.md

 #### *Step1: Install GCC*

-> Firstly, make sure that you have gcc package installed on your system.
+Firstly, make sure that you have gcc package installed on your system.
-> Use following command to install gcc if you donâ€™t have it installed.
+Use following command to install gcc if you don't have it installed.
->

 > yum install gcc

 #### *Step 2: Download Python2.7*

-> Download [*Python*](https://www.python.org/) using following command
-> from python official site.
-You can also download latest version in
-> place of specified below.
+Download [*Python*](https://www.python.org/) using following command from python official site.
+You can also download latest version in place of specified below.
->

 > cd /opt
->
 > wget --no-check-certificate[
 > ](https://www.python.org/ftp/python/2.7.13/Python-2.7.13.tgz)[*https://www.python.org/ftp/python/2.7.13/Python-2.7.13.tgz*](https://www.python.org/ftp/python/2.7.13/Python-2.7.13.tgz)

 #### *Step 3: Extract Archive and Compile*

-> Use below set of commands to extract Python source code and compile it
-> on your system using altinstall.
+Use below set of commands to extract Python source code and compile it on your system using altinstall.
->

 > tar -xvf Python-2.7.13.tgz
->
 > cd Python-2.7.13
->
 > ./configure
->
 > make altinstall
->
 > \# make altinstall is used to prevent replacing the default python
 > binary file /usr/bin/python.

 #### *Step 4: Check the Python Version*

-> Check the latest version installed of python using below command
+Check the latest version installed of python using below command
->

 > $ python2.7 -V
->
 > Python 2.7.13

 ### HPE OneView SDK for Python